Skip to main content

 Babones offers an account of a “new authoritarianism”: an illiberal transformation of liberalism from the classical philosophy of individual freedom to a rights-based discourse that ‘empowers’ people on their behalf and removes rights from the realm of democratic contestation.

-This transformation of liberalism is underpinned by the authority (or rather tyranny) of a new liberal expert class of professionals and managers that control liberal institutions, nationally and globally, and filter the range of policy options presented to the voting population.
+This transformation of liberalism is underpinned by the authority (or rather tyranny in Babones's framing) of a new liberal expert class of professionals and managers that control liberal institutions, nationally and globally, and filter the range of policy options presented to the voting population.

-This is an intriguing thesis – elements of the argument ring true.
+This is an intriguing thesis – elements of the argument have an logic that we have heard before.
 Garrett Hardin suggested that human right frameworks that enshrined freedom to breed forbade policy action that could save the world from overpopulation and Malthusian crisis.

-Not that many people would forgo that right and it seems that the demographic transformation will not render it a necessity.
+Not that many people would forgo the right to reproduce and it seems that the demographic transformation will not make it a necessity.
 It is obvious that constructing a universal right is at least an attempt to put it beyond the realm of political contestation – or at least makes political challenge harder and less legitimate.
 And supernational institutions, when conceded too, explicitly shift the site of control.

 Babones sees this as limiting the sovereignty of the demos and establishing a sovereignty of experts.
 And It is this that Babones sees as the relevant background for understanding nativist and populist discontent.

-The rhetoric of global elites, liberal elites, EU apparatchiks concentrated in liberal enclaves that pervades political discourse would suggest that there is something to this account – at least as far as it reflects the populist imagination.
+The rhetoric of global elites, liberal elites, EU apparatchiks concentrated in liberal enclaves that pervades political discourse would suggest that there is something to this account – at least as far as it is reflected in the populist imagination.

 Babones provides a description of the sociological basis for the support of both new authoritarianism and populism.
 Socio-economic class, occupational order, and migration status are the axes that predispose groups towards the liberal consensus or an attempt to break this through populist strategies.